Question:

 Answer:

 It sounds like you are doing everything right with her.
 You’ve got her relaxing at the poll, and doing well with the lateral flexion.
-Regarding the shoulders back, if you keep her weight shifted to the opposite leg, with your body or by placing one hand on her arm above her elbow to steady her, then bring her leg just SLIGHTLY out and back – not very far, just enough to let her rest her toe on the ground comfortably, it may be easier for her to relax the muscles and release the shoulder.
+Regarding the down and back, if you keep her weight shifted to the opposite leg, with your body or by placing one hand on her arm above her elbow to steady her, then bring her leg just SLIGHTLY out and back – not very far, just enough to let her rest her toe on the ground comfortably, it may be easier for her to relax the muscles and release the shoulder.
 Also, after working on a difficult area, when you come back a second time they may often release what you were trying to get released the first time.

 Regarding the hind end, the muscle quivering is nothing to worry about.
 The more you can get her to drop the pelvis on both sides, the better.
-When you pick up the foot, sometimes it helps to support the leg for a while by holding it up as if it were on the hoof stand to let everything relax, then set it slowly down (by then she will be relaxed and YOUR back will be a mess.)
+When you pick up the foot, sometimes it helps to support the leg for a while by holding it up as if it were on the hoof stand to let everything relax, then set it slowly down (by then she will be relaxed and YOUR back will be a mess).
 On the left side, gently put your hand, or fingertips, on the hip point and just rest it there for a while, without pushing.
 Circulation will come to the area and it will start to relax.
 They often will start dropping the hip just from that.
 It will usually start to drop in little spasms.
 Take your time.
 You need to substitute time for pressure.
 It sounds like you were paying attention in class.
 Very good!

 Thanks for asking, and for practicing, and for taking the clinic in the first place.
 Let me know if there is anything else.